samdelaney42/L2_Order_Book_Handler/README.md

 # L2_Order_Book_Handler
 This project parses message data form the LOBSTER data set and constructs an order book.

+The Buy and Sell side of the book are represented by Binary Search Trees where each node is a limit price.

+Each node in the trees is a doubley linked list representing the order queue at that limit.

 Using the AAPL 50 level sample data message supplied here https://lobsterdata.com/info/DataSamples.php

 We read the message file into order_book.py and recreate the order book over the period.